 A consent to search will likely serve to make a warrantless search acceptable and any “evidence” located admissible in a criminal prosecution.
 In United States v Lee, 793 F3d 680 (6th Cir.
-2015) the court upheld a lower court’s denial of Lee’s motion to suppress.
+2015), the court upheld a lower court’s denial of Lee’s motion to suppress.
 Lee was on parole.
 He lived with his girlfriend.
 Police received a tip that there were possible weapons at the residence.
 A warrantless search ensued.
 The lower court said the search was acceptable because (1) there was consent, and (2) there was reasonable suspicion.
-The court of appeals doubted that there was reasonable suspicion based on a single tip, without more.
+The Sixth Circuit Court doubted that there was reasonable suspicion based on a single tip, without more.
 However, the court upheld the search based on consent.
 Defendant’s girlfriend gave consent to the search.
 Defendant argued he could not give valid consent because he was handcuffed at the time.
 The court upheld the search based on the defendant having responded to an officer’s question about there being anything he should not have in the apartment by saying, “No. Go ahead and look.”